Global Development and Humanitarian Practice

 Compulsory modules

-• Critical Inquiry Development and Emergencies: Theory and Policy (20 credits)
+• Critical Inquiry in Development and Humanitarianism: theory and practice (30 credits)

 • Research Methods and Design (10 credits)